 You can join an organization through OrgSync.
 Click on “Organizations” on the community page, and select the organizations you are interested in becoming a member, click on “Join Now.”

 How do I find out more information about each student organization?

-At the beginning of each academic year, the Office of Student Services coordinates a Student Organization Expo.
+At the beginning of each academic year, the Office of Student Affairs and Pro Bono Programs coordinates a Student Organization Expo.
 The purpose of the Expo is to provide students with an opportunity to find out more about the school’s student organizations.
-For more information, you can contact the Office of Student Services.
+For more information, you can contact the Office of Student Affairs and Pro Bono Programs.

 What is the process for becoming a member of the AJMLS Law Journal?

 Full-time and part-time students must complete Torts, Contracts, Property, Civil Procedure, and Legal Writing, and have a minimum GPA of 2.5 to apply to the Journal.
 Once a member of the John Marshall Law Journal, a student must maintain a minimum GPA of 2.5.
 Prospective members are invited to join the Journal through a semi-annual write-on competition.
 Students will be asked to submit a memorandum based upon a topic of the Editorial Board’s choosing.
 Students will also be asked to complete Bluebook Citation and Cite-checking exercises.
 Each submission is graded anonymously by members of the Journal.
 Those submissions that meet the criteria previously determined by the Editorial Board will be invited to join the Journal.